solde/Par/lab3/lab3-par21_03-David Soldevila Daniel Palomo.md

 ## Introduction

-In this laboratory we are going to study the implementation of "divide and conquer" strategy using OpneMP paralization. **(ha de continuar)**
+In this laboratory we are going to discuss about the implementation of "divide and conquer" strategy using OpneMP paralization.
+Fist of all, we will take a look to dependence graph and the potential performance of the algorithm with diferent number of cores.

+At second chapter, we will discuss about implementation and the performance of leaf, tree and cut-off.
+Using paraver and plots of elapsed tiem and speed up.

+At last, we are going to modify the implementation of tree method in order to get a task dependence based parallization strategy.
+Then we are going to compare the performance.

 <div class="page">